kobalicek/mathpresso/README.md

 MathPresso is a C++ library designed to parse mathematical expressions and compile them into machine code.
 It's much faster than traditional AST or byte-code based evaluators, because there is basically no overhead in the expression's execution.
 The JIT compiler is based on AsmJit and works on X86 and X64 architectures.

-This is an updated version of MathPresso that works with a new AsmJit library and uses double-precision floating points.
-It has many bugs fixed compared to the last version on google-code and contains improvements that can make execution of certain built-in functions faster if the host CPU supports SSE4.1 (rounding, modulo).
+This is an updated version of MathPresso that uses a stripped-off MPSL engine designed to work with scalar double precision floating points.
+It has many bugs fixed compared to the last version on google-code and contains improvements that can make execution of certain built-in functions (intrinsics) faster if the host CPU supports SSE4.1 (rounding, fraction, modulo, etc...).

-This version of MathPresso is currently not completely up-to-date with its forks called DoublePresso.
-Pull request that add functionality contained there and bugs fixes are welcome.

 This is also a transitional version that is available to users that want to use MathPresso and cannot wait for the new MPSL engine, which is a work in progress.

 Usage
 =====

 MathPresso's expression is always created around a `mathpresso::Context`, which defines an environment the expression can access and use.
 For example if you plan to extend MathPresso with your own function or constant the `Context` is the way to go.
-The `Context` also defines inputs and outputs of the expression that is shown in the example below:
+The `Context` also defines inputs and outputs of the expression as is shown in the example below:

 ```c++
 #include "mathpresso/mathpresso.h"